raspberrypilearning/make-crumble-robot-head/en/step_6.md

 ![Servo A to 10°](images/servoAngles_servoTo10Degrees.png)

-Run you code and note the change.
+Run your code and note the change.

 --- /task ---